LoyolaChicagoBooks/introcs-csharp/rst/localscope.rst

    and try to use it by name in a different function.
 If you get an error about a variable not existing, look to see where it was declared (or if you remembered to declare it at all)!

+In general the *scope* of a variable is the places in the program where its value can be referenced and used.
+The scope of a local variable is just inside the function where it is declared.